amandasaurus/osm-lump-ways/README.md

 And then one column for each `--ends-tag` value, with that tag name as column name. e.g. `--ends-tag name` causes the ends geojson file to have GeoJSON property called `tag:name`, however in this CSV file, the column is `name`.

+### Every connected group with the same tag value (`--grouped-waterways FILENAME`)

+Based on the value of the `--flow-follows-tag` argument, ways are grouped into connected GeoJSON Features, along with many attributes about what is connected to what.

 ## Loop removal